globallightingdata/website/docs/structure/light-sources.md

 ## Referencing a light source

 Once declared, all light sources will only be referenced in subsequent XML elements via their `id` attribute **one or several** times.
-A `FixedLightSource` will always referenced direct in `FixedLightEmitter` A `ChangeableLightSource` will referenced via a `Equipment` element in a `ChangeableLightEmitter`
+A `FixedLightSource` will always be referenced direct in `FixedLightEmitter` A `ChangeableLightSource` will referenced via a `Equipment` element in a `ChangeableLightEmitter`

 ## LightSourceBase / Lightsource MetaData

-It is possible to **optionally** specify various metadata inside a light source to **complement** its description with further details. :
+It is possible to **optionally** specify various metadata inside a light source to **complement** its description with further details:

 - **Description**
   Translatable name of the light source